-East: Undeveloped, densely wooded property/Proposed senior LIHTC apartments
+East: Undeveloped, densely wooded property

 The subject property's location provides a generally positive curb appeal, with no visible traffic congestion and most nearby properties (residential, retail, and commercial) in generally good condition.
-Primary access to the site will be from Donegal Drive, representing a lightly-traveled two-lane residential street less than 1⁄4 mile in length.
-In addition, it should be noted that a senior tax credit rental community is proposed adjacent to the east of the subject property.
-Although the proposed facility will not have visibility from a more highly-traveled roadway (Argent Boulevard or U.S. 278), it is a short distance from both these corridors, providing ready access to most necessary retail, medical, educational, and employment locales.
+Primary access to the site will be from an access drive to be extended from Donegal Drive, representing a lightly-traveled two-lane residential street less than 1⁄4 mile in length.
+Although the proposed facility will not have visibility from a more highly-traveled roadway (Argent Boulevard or U.S. 278), it is a short distance from both these corridors, providing ready access to most necessary retail, medical, and recreational locales.